amfairley/memorycards/README.md

 10. [emailJS](https://www.emailjs.com/)
     * API used to send the contents of the contact me form to the developers email inbox
 11. [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
-    * Used for testing the webpage
+    * Used for testing the webpage during development and testing the performance using Lighthouse
 12. [W3C HTML Validation Service](https://validator.w3.org/)
     * Used to validate the HTML code
 13. [W3C Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/)